khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 It is important to know each major version specific features!

+### The PHP RFC Process

+In PHP, new features find their way into the language via proposals submitted as "Requests for Comments," or RFCs.
+The RFC allows developers to submit suggestions for features, performance improvements, and other changes, then discuss them within the highly-involved PHP community.

 ### PHP 5 (PHP 5.6):

 - **Object-Oriented Programming (OOP) improvements:** Introduced features like `abstract classes`, `interfaces`, `final keywords`, and improved `object cloning`.